Dissipation-induced topological insulators: A no-go theorem and a recipe: Example: Dissipative Hofstadter model with cold atoms

-There are numerous proposals for engineering the necessary gauge fields artificially in cold-atom systems \cite{aidelsburger11,jimenez-garcia12,struck12,aidelsburger11,miyake13,goldman13,jotzu14,aidelsburger15,goldman16,cooper18}, many of which could be adapted to create the purely dissipative dynamics described here.
-As an example I will concentrate on the construction suggested in \cite{jaksch03,gerbier10}.
-In the current context it would involve fermionic two-level atoms on a square optical lattice, which is modulated in the way depicted in Fig.~\ref{fig:lattice}.
-The resulting mismatch in energies between neighboring sites prevents usual hopping.
-One may now turn on lasers with frequencies chosen so as to allow photon-assisted nearest-neighbor tunneling events which change the internal states of the atoms (depicted in Fig.~\ref{fig:lattice}) as well as on-site state changes [corresponding to the $t_0$ term in Eq.~(\ref{eqn:h_hofstadter}) and not depicted in Fig.~\ref{fig:lattice} for clarity], while not enabling state-conserving transitions.
-The directions of the lasers should be set so that their momenta are in the $yz$ plane with the right projection on the $y$ axis to give the tunneling matrix elements the phase specified in the reference Hamiltonian~(\ref{eqn:h_hofstadter}), exactly as in \cite{jaksch03,gerbier10} (with the scheme suggested here there will also be nonzero phases for tunnelings in the $y$-direction; however, these depend only on $y$, hence can be eliminated by a gauge transformation).
+One may therefore use the Rabi frequencies to control the magnitudes of the various $J_L$ and make them equal to $J$ for all the beams except the onsite one, for which it should equal $J_0$.
+In addition, the directions of the lasers should be set so that their wavevectors are in the $yz$ plane with the appropriate projection onto the $y$ axis to give the tunneling matrix elements along the $x$ axis the phase specified in the reference Hamiltonian~(\ref{eqn:h_hofstadter}), exactly as in \cite{jaksch03,gerbier10}\footnote{With the scheme suggested here there will also be nonzero phases for tunnelings in the $y$-direction.
+However, these depend only on $y$, hence can be eliminated by a gauge transformation.}.
+In the rotating frame with respect to the $V_{n_x n_y}$ and $\omega_0$ terms in Eq.~\eqref{eqn:h_v} one thus obtains the following Hamiltonian:

+This is exactly the sum of Eqs.~\eqref{eqn:hout} and~\eqref{eqn:hbath} for the specific reference Hamiltonian~(\ref{eqn:h_hofstadter}).
+Integrating out the $b$ fermions thus gives the desired outgoing Lindbladian, Eq.~\eqref{eqn:lout} with $\nu_0 = 1/[\pi\sqrt{\varepsilon_0(4 J_z-\varepsilon_0)}]$, the local density of states per unit cell due to the $z$ direction motion.